-The NNUF funded user access scheme is open to UK-based university researchers who are using RCUK-funded equipment as part of their research.
+The NNUF funded user access scheme is open to UK-based university researchers (and employees of other organizations eligible to apply for UKRI funding) who are using RCUK-funded equipment as part of their research.
 NNL are not charging facility access fees for peer-reviewed academic research awarded as part of their “nuclear fuel and recycle” call, but there may be other costs associated with your time at NNL (namely sample transport and T&S) for which you may like to apply for NNUF support.

 Workflow to follow

 1. Apply directly to NNL for access, following the instructions in their call document.
 (N.B.
 This call has now closed).

 2. In order to avoid multiple levels of scrutiny of your proposed work, and recognising that NNL rigorously peer-review proposals, if you have been awarded access by NNL for research which involves RCUK-funded equipment, it is expected that reasonable costs (as agreed in advance with NNUF) for sample transport and/or T&S for academics undertaking on-site experimental work at NNL will be funded by NNUF without requiring a separate application.
 In order to arrange this funding: